zaccaria-lab/TP53loss_WGD/README.md

 - [PC9 bulk analysis](scripts/PC9_analysis.ipynb)
 - [PC9 human-mouse gene frequency analysis](scripts/freq_analysis.ipynb)

+In addition the CNA calling pipeline from PC9 cell lines is available in `cnacalling_PC9/`.

 ## Requirements

 Executing the code in this repository requires to first download the publicly available pre-process data: